Izzyharvin/MarvelSearch/README.md

 # MarvelSearch

 Marvel Search is a web application that let's you search through different Marvel heros that were created.
+You can also click on the Link to look at the comics for that Hero

 # How To Use Marvel Search
 1. First step is you Open Bash in the marvel-search-app.